 As the Baby Boomer generation – and everyone else – gets older, the prevalence of bone-related conditions will continue to increase, disproportionately affecting women.
-New research shows that menopausal hormone therapy has a beneficial effect on bone strength.
+New research shows that hormone therapy for menopause has a beneficial effect on bone strength.

 According to the Endocrine Society’s 2016 Endocrine Facts and Figures Report on Bone and Mineral, more than 34 million people in the U.S. have low bone mineral density (BMD), and another 10 million or more have osteoporosis.
 For women, the picture is particularly bleak, as 80% of osteoporosis diagnoses are for women, and women are three times more likely than men to have an osteoporosis-related fracture.
 This is at least partly because menopause hastens the rate at which women lose bone mass, creating an imbalance between bone resorption and formation and leading to a net loss, which sets the stage for osteoporosis to develop.
 Importantly, although BMD is a major determinant of bone strength and fracture risk, half of fragility fractures occur in those with BMD values in the osteopenic or normal range, suggesting that bone microarchitecture also affects bone strength.